DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 As you can see I map the button (ID) and code (CODE) in the es_input.cfg:
 `		<input name="a" type="button" id="4" value="1" code="292" />`

+Alternatively run:
+`sdl-jstest -t 0`

+to get a visual representation of the controller inputs and a '#' being displayed on a button push or axis movement.

 Another utility than can display button codes is:
 `evtest`